How much money can I borrow for a home loan?

-Going to a house auction can be an intimidating and daunting experience – if you let it be.
+Going to a house auction can be an intimidating and daunting experience.
 If you are prepared for what’s to come, going to an auction can be incredibly thrilling, and you might even own a new home by the end of it!
 So what can you expect at a house auction, and how can you prepare yourself for what’s to come?

 Knowing the process of auction day will give you a base to react to everything that happens, and every emotion you feel, on the day.
 Every auction is different, but the basic processes are often very similar.